G1OJS/BandOpticon/Change History.md

 # To-do list & ideas

 To do:
-  - radio buttons to replace hyperlink buttons
   - redsign screen layout (colours / borders etc)
-  - continue removing as much 'write to innerHTML' as possible out of the main loops
+  - continue moving unnecessary updates out of the main screen update function and into where it's needed
+  - fix legend layout
   - QRZ link for displayed callsigns?
   - switch to https://www.brailleinstitute.org/freefont/
   - think of a different colour for Tx-Rx spots so it doesn't look so similar to remove entities in home